sibasish14/p-society.github.io/_contributors-app/sibasish14.md

  - Code Battle 2: Finished 2nd in a college level coding contest organized by IIIT-Bh in Dec, 2017.

- - Codersbit: Finsihed 3rd in among fellow college students organized by InterviewBit.
+ - Codersbit: Finsihed 3rd among fellow college students organized by InterviewBit.
 ---